maisaengineering/datadisk-chef/README.md

 datadisk Cookbook
 =================

-# THIS IS STILL BUGGY CODE, NOT EXPECTED TO WORK
+# THIS IS STILL PRE-ALPHA CODE, NOT EXPECTED TO WORK

 TODO: Enter the cookbook description here.